COVID19: Keeping Australians Connected

 Keeping Australians Connected – the telecommunications industry

-- Demands on telecommunications networks in Australian and internationally continue to increase substantially due to the COVID-19 Pandemic, particularly as more people are now working from home and education is being moved online.
+- Telecommunications networks in Australia and internationally continue to see increased demand due to the COVID-19 Pandemic, particularly as people are placed in lock-down, working from home and/or education is conducted online.
 The whole profile of daily demand on networks has changed, with much more traffic being carried throughout the daylight hours and in non-CBD areas than previously.

-- So far there has been no widespread impacts on data services, such as broadband.
+- There have been no widespread COVID-related impacts on data services, such as broadband.

-- While Telcos will keep stores open where possible and in accordance with social distancing policies; there will be some retail closures and/or reduced staffing levels.
-We strongly encourage customers to first try online self-service options and check providers’ websites for up-to-date information before heading to a store.
+- While Telcos will keep their retail outlets open where possible, in accordance with social distancing policies, customer numbers permitted in-store will be limited.
+We strongly encourage customers to first try online self-service options and check providers’ websites for up-to-date information, before heading to a store.